 Ric is an independent director of Vertex, a large, privately held enterprise software company, as well as American Public Education Inc., a publicly traded, fully accredited online university.
 He also serves on the board of the Barra Foundation, a large charitable foundation.
 Ric is a member of the American Institute of Certified Public Accountants.
 He holds an M.B.A. from the Wharton School at the University of Pennsylvania and a B.S. from Bucknell University.

 D.J.
 Andrzejewski joined PeakEquity Partners in 2014.
-D.J. has over eight years of private equity investing experience.
-Prior to PeakEquity Partners, D.J. worked as a Senior Associate at Stripes Group, a New York based growth equity firm.
+D.J. has over 12 years of private equity investing experience and was involved in PeakEquity’s investments in EnterpriseDB, G5, Valiant and CareerArc.
+Prior to PeakEquity Partners, D.J. worked on the investment team at Stripes Group, a New York based growth equity firm.
 At Stripes, D.J. sourced and executed investments across a variety of software and technology sectors including SaaS, B2B & B2C Internet, and Mobile.
-Prior to Stripes Group, D.J. was an Associate at Milestone Partners, a Philadelphia based private equity firm.
+D.J. began his career at Milestone Partners, a Philadelphia based private equity firm.
 At Milestone he was focused on evaluation and execution of leveraged buyouts and recapitalizations of middle market businesses across various industries.

 D.J. graduated with an MBA from the Wharton School at the University of Pennsylvania in 2014.
 While at Wharton, D.J. worked on the technology investing team at Venrock, a venture capital firm, sourcing and evaluating early stage software and technology investments.
 D.J. also has a BA from the University of Pennsylvania where he was a two-time captain of Penn's NCAA Division I lacrosse team.